 The openness and transparency that we value in the Netherlands are reflected in our educational system.
 You will receive a pro-active and challenging education, and our lecturers’ doors are always open for any questions you might have.
 Our lecturers combine teaching with top-level research.
 They also maintain solid relations with various businesses in the field, and projects you will work on during your program are often organized in cooperation with such companies.

 Can't wait?
 Check out this lecture on Computer Systems by top-researcher Herbert Bos, which is part of the actual curriculum.

-Applicants holding a pre-university school diploma from another country must meet a number of requirements:
+Applicants holding a diploma from another country must meet a number of requirements:

-See the general guide to accepted diplomas for examples of diplomas with which you are eligible for admission to Computer Science, provided that you are not deficient in Mathematics or English.
+See the Diploma Requirement List for examples of accepted diplomas per country.
 Please note: this list is meant to give you an indication of admissibility; no rights can be derived from it.

 Exams in the Netherlands

-Deadline: International students who require housing facilities, as well as all non-EEA students, must apply before 1 April.
-EEA students who do not require housing facilities must apply before 1 May.
+Deadline: International students who require university housing and/or a student visa must apply before 1 April.
+Students who do not require university housing and/or a student visa must apply before 1 May.
 You will be informed about your admission within four weeks after the completion of your application (including all required documents).